Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 - [Distress Pyramid] Timer removed
 - [Main Menu] Layout changed to include last diary entry date + T&C read-only page button
 - [Terms and Conditions -> Main Menu] back button does not show any more on first entering app (The back button blinks when transitioning anyway)

+23/01/2021
+- [Calming Plan] Appended a last slide to the Questions Carousel to indicate the end of the Survey